Challenge 19: Archive Container

 Objective

 The scanner reads raw file bytes and performs its checks on the file as a flat byte stream.
 It has no archive unpacking capability.
-Exploit this limitation by hiding malicious content inside a container format that the scanner cannot look into.
+Exploit this limitation to deliver a payload that would be detected if scanned directly — without the scanner ever seeing the malicious content.

 Scanner Behavior

-The scanner operates on files as raw byte sequences.
+The scanner operates on whatever file path you give it.
 When it reads a file, it:

 - Scans the raw bytes for signature strings